Polish–Czechoslovak border conflicts: Creation of Poland and Czechoslovakia

-After the end of World War I, both of the two newly created independent states of the Second Polish Republic and First Czechoslovak Republic claimed the area of Cieszyn Silesia.
+After the end of World War I, both of the two newly independent states of the Second Polish Republic and First Czechoslovak Republic claimed the area of Cieszyn Silesia.
 Czechoslovakia claimed the area partly on strategic and ethnic grounds, but especially on economic and historic grounds.
-The disputed area was part of the historic Czech lands of Bohemian Crown.
+The disputed area was part of the historic Czech lands of the Bohemian Crown.
 The only railway from Czech territory to eastern Slovakia ran through this area (Košice-Bohumín Railway), and access to the railway was critical for Czechoslovakia: the newly formed country was at war with Béla Kun's revolutionary Hungarian Soviet Republic, which was attempting to re-establish Hungarian sovereignty over Slovakia.
 The area is also very rich in black coal, and it was the most industrialized region of all Austria-Hungary.
 The important Třinec Iron and Steel Works are also located here.
 All these raised the strategic importance of this region to Czechoslovakia.
 On the other hand, most of the population was Polish, despite substantial Czech and German minorities.

-The Polish side based its claim to the area on ethnic criteria: a majority of the area's population was Polish according to the last (1910) Austrian census.
+The Polish side based its claim to the area on ethnic criteria: a majority of the area's population was Polish according to the last (1910) Austro-Hungarian census.

 Two local self-government councils, Polish and Czech, were created.
 Initially, both national councils claimed the whole of Cieszyn Silesia for themselves, the Polish Rada Narodowa Księstwa Cieszyńskiego in its declaration "Ludu śląski!" of 30 October 1918 and the Czech Národní výbor pro Slezsko in its declaration of 1 November 1918.
 On 31 October 1918, in the wake of World War I and the dissolution of Austria-Hungary, most of the area was taken over by local Polish authorities.
 The short-lived interim agreement of 2 November 1918 reflected the inability of the two national councils to come to final delimitation, and on 5 November 1918 the area was divided between Poland and Czechoslovakia by another interim agreement.
 In 1919 the councils were absorbed by the newly created independent central governments in Prague and Warsaw.